percona/percona-monitoring-plugins/docs/cacti/mysql-templates.rst

 .. image:: images/mysql_mysql_threads.png

-The MySQL Threads graph shows the size of thread cache the server is configured with and the number of threads created.
-If your server sees hundreds of connections per second you should normally set thread_cache_size high enough so that most new connections use cached threads.
+The MySQL Threads graph shows the size of thread cache the server is configured with and the number of threads of each type.
+On this example we can observe that once thread_cache_size was set to 10, MySQL stopped creating new threads and started using the cached ones.

 .. image:: images/mysql_mysql_transaction_handler.png